About Wm. Wrigley Jr. Company

-Mars operates through four primary product groups: Confectionary, Petcare, Food, and Mars Edge.
+Mars operates through four primary product groups: Mars Wrigley Confectionary, Mars Petcare, Mars Food, and Mars Edge.

 Mars Wrigley Confectionary, based in Chicago, distributes billion-dollar brands M&M's, Snickers, Dove/Galaxy, Mars/Milky Way, and Twix, among other chocolate, candy, and gum products in more than 180 countries.

 Mars Petcare, based in Brussels, spans 50 countries and includes some 50 brands, with billion-dollar brands such as Pedigree, Whiskas, and Royal Canin, as well as Nutro and Sheba.
-The segment, which contributes the most to total revenue, also includes veterinary clinics Banfield, VCA, and Bluepearl.
+The segment is a leading provider of high quality, science-backed nutrition and therapeutic health products, also includes veterinary clinics Banfield, VCA, and Bluepearl.

 The McLean, Virginia-based food company runs a global business with hundreds of factories in some 80 countries in Africa, Asia, Australia, Europe, and the Americas.
 In addition to its headquarters, Mars' primary US locations include Chicago; Germantown, Maryland; and New Jersey.